A-Kim98/CISC-327-Course-Project/testcases4.md

 * Click element ```input[type="submit" value="Update"]```
 * Check that ```#message``` is "Expiration date is in invalid format"

 #### Test case R5.6: - The ticket of the given name must exist

+#### Test case R5.6.1: - The ticket of the given name must exist - Negative
 Mocking:
 * Mock backend.get_user to return a test_user instance
 * Mock backend.get_tickets to return a test_tickets instance